aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 }
 ~~~

-* `@Interceptor` We mark the class as an interceptor, this will let CDI know the special purpose of this class
+* `@Interceptor` We mark the class as an interceptor, this will let CDI know the special purpose of this class.
-* `@HTMLPrettify` This is the actual annotation that we want to provide behavior for
+* `@HTMLPrettify` This is the actual annotation that we want to provide behavior for.
 * `@AroundInvoke` Indicates the type of advice.
 This allows us access change the paramters used to invoke the underlying logic, change the return value, or return something completely different.

-The annotation need for CDI it self has a few special requirements:
+The annotation that we're going to bind to has a few special requirements:

 ~~~java
 import javax.interceptor.InterceptorBinding;